All About Erika

 Hi!
-My name is Erika Schlicht, and I started Fitness Eventing to help Thoroughbreds have the best life possible.
-We start youngsters, retrain and sell OTTBs, and help current TB owners achieve their goals.
-We focus on the eventing discipline but we accept anyone and any breed, no judgement here!
+My name is Erika Schlicht, and I started Fitness Eventing in 2019 to help Thoroughbreds have the best life possible.
+My team and I start youngsters, retrain and sell OTTBs, and help current TB owners achieve their goals.
+We focus on Thoroughbreds and the eventing discipline, but we accept anyone and any breed, no judgement here!

 |